Ariadne auf Naxos: Roles

+Synopsis

-SynopsisAriadne auf Naxos is in two parts, called the Prologue and the Opera.
+Ariadne auf Naxos is in two parts, called the Prologue and the Opera.
 The first part shows the backstage circumstances leading up to the second part, which is in fact an opera within an opera.

 Prologue

 At the home of the richest man in Vienna, preparations for an evening of music are under way.
 Two troupes of musicians and singers have arrived.
 One is a burlesque group, led by the saucy comedienne Zerbinetta.
 The other is an opera company, who will present an opera seria, Ariadne auf Naxos, the work of the Composer.
 Members of the two companies quarrel over which performance should be presented first.
 However, the preparations are thrown into confusion by an announcement by the Major-domo.
 The dinner for the assembled guests has run longer than planned.
 Therefore, both performances must take place at the same time as they have been ordered and paid for.
 The performances must not run one minute later than scheduled, despite the late start, since at nine o'clock there will be fireworks in the garden.

 At first, the impetuous young Composer refuses to discuss any changes to his opera.
 But his teacher, the Music Master, points out that his pay depends on accepting the situation, and counsels him to be prudent, and Zerbinetta turns the full force of her charm on him, so he drops his objections.
 The cast of the opera seria intrigue against each other, each demanding that his arias be not cut while the other performers' parts are cut instead.
 A dancing master introduces Zerbinetta into the plot, which she understands from her very own perspective, and she gets ready for the performance.
 The Composer realizes what he has assented to, plunges into despair and storms out.